Konamiman/NestorFilesystem/README.md

 3. Build `NFS.COM` and copy it to a disk image file that you will mount in the emulator by using the MSX-DOS plugin.
 The [`build.bat`](MSX/build.bat) script does exactly that by using [ImDisk](http://www.ltr-data.se/opencode.html/#ImDisk) to mount the disk image file in the host machine, but you can use any other similar tool.
 You may need to tweak the [`mount.bat`](MSX/mount.bat) script as it contains the location of the image file in your machine - the default `NextorAndMsxDos.dsk` file is supplied with NestorMSX.

+4. Copy some files (and directories!) to the integrated directory in the host machine.
+Note that these must have 8.3, ASCII-only names; otherwise the plugin will not find them.

-4. Boot NestorMSX, and in the MSX-DOS 2 prompt run `NFS`.
+5. Boot NestorMSX, and in the MSX-DOS 2 prompt run `NFS`.
 Then do `DIR G:` and... magic!

 ### Oh, and one more thing...